 September 11, 2001.
 It was a beautiful morning, typical of early September.
 The bright and warm sun rose slowly and steadily, burning away the few wisps of clouds that still lingered in the sky.
 Summer vacation was over, the kids were back to school, and the roads were clogged with buses and commuters.

-I was twenty-three years old, a brand new State Investigator for the NJ Attorney General’s Office.
-Like most mornings, I arose early and headed into work—a high-rise in downtown Newark, NJ.
+I was twenty-three years old, a State Investigator for the NJ Attorney General’s Office, and like most mornings, I arose early and headed into work—a high-rise in downtown Newark, NJ.

 I remember thinking, “What an idiot.
 How the hell, on a bright sunny day, does a pilot not see the World Trade Centers?”